 Many people think that clinical trials already have plenty of members and that their own participation is not important.
 That’s not true.
 Nearly 85% of trials are delayed because of a lack of participants.
 Since clinical trials are the best way to advance Parkinson’s medications and treatments, the fact that so many trials face these delays goes to show that your individual participation is essential to moving the needle forward.

 Myth #2: Clinical trials only recruit for people who have been newly diagnosed

 Many people worry that trials only want people who have been newly diagnosed with Parkinson’s and are not already taking medication; however, the great variety of trials means there is a need for all sorts of volunteers, including people who are already taking Parkinson’s medication.
 For people who are nervous or hesitant about participating in medical research, Davis Phinney Foundation Ambassador Bart Narter says, “Many studies involve only one or two days and involve nothing riskier than a blood draw.
 Isn’t that worth it to help move research forward?”

-Some people discount clinical trials altogether because they think they all involve taking medication, but there are many trials that are focused on diet, exercise or bodily fluctuations and don’t involve medications at all.
-So, depending on what you want to be involved in, there are a variety of options.
+Some people discount clinical trials altogether because they think they all involve taking medication, but there are many trials that are focused on diet, exercise or bodily fluctuations, and trials that don’t involve medications at all.
+Depending on what you want to be involved in, there are a variety of options.

 - Allocation: a method used to assign participants to a group in a clinical study

 - Randomized allocation: participants are assigned to their treatment group by chance

 - Nonrandomized allocation: participants are assigned to their treatment group not by chance